emmalgs/journal/README.md

 entry;
 Expected Output : { 'title': 'Day 1', 'body': 'The sea is rough today and I think I may puke.' wordCount: 11 };

+Describe: Entry.prototype.vowelsAndConsonants()

+Test: "It should create keys vowels and consonants that count the number of vowels and consonants in the body of the entry"
+Code:
+const title = "Day 1"
+const body = "The sea is rough today and I think I may puke."
+let entry = new Entry(title, body);
+entry.vowelsAndConsonants();
+Expected Output: { 'title': 'Day 1', 'body': 'The sea is rough today and I think I may puke.' wordCount: 11, vowels: 15, consonants: 21 };

 Describe: Log();